 \section{Introduction}

-\textbf{Quadratic programming (QP)} is an important type of optimization problem, with extensive applications across domains such as graph matching, portfolio optimization, and dynamic control~\cites{vogelstein2015fast,markowitz52,rockafellar1987linear}.
-The goal of QP is to minimize a quadratic objective function while satisfying specified constraints.
-These constraints can vary, leading to different subcategories of QP.
+\textbf{Quadratic programming (QP)} is an important type of optimization problem with applications \cites{vogelstein2015fast,markowitz52,rockafellar1987linear}.
+It aims to minimize a quadratic objective function while satisfying specified constraints.
 When all the constraints are linear, we call a QP problem a linearly constrained quadratic program (LCQP).
 When they also involve quadratic inequalities, we call the problem a quadratically constrained quadratic program (QCQP).
-Furthermore, if the problem requires some variables to be integers, we call it mixed-integer QP.
-In this study, we focus on LCQP and its mixed-integer variant MI-LCQP.
+When some variables are restricted to integers, the problem becomes a mixed-integer QP.
+This study focuses on LCQP and its mixed-integer variant, MI-LCQP.